Sinnamon Park

 The level of general health in Sinnamon Park is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Sinnamon Park shows superior health outcomes according to AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is low among its general population but higher than the national average among older and at-risk cohorts.
+Sinnamon Park shows better-than-average health outcomes according to AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low among the general population but higher than the national average for older, at-risk cohorts.

-Approximately 59% of Sinnamon Park's total population (3,929 people) has private health cover, compared to 55.8% in Greater Brisbane.
-Mental health issues and arthritis are the most prevalent medical conditions, affecting 8.3 and 7.6% of residents respectively.
-Notably, 69.1% of residents claim to be completely free of medical ailments, similar to the 69.2% figure across Greater Brisbane.
-Working-age residents exhibit low chronic condition prevalence.
-The area has a higher proportion of seniors aged 65 and over at 26.3%, compared to Greater Brisbane's 15.2%.
-While health outcomes among seniors present some challenges, they rank lower nationally than the broader population.
+Approximately 59% of Sinnamon Park's total population (3,846 people) has private health cover, compared to 55.8% across Greater Brisbane.
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 8.3 and 7.6% of residents respectively.
+Notably, 69.1% of residents declare themselves completely clear of medical ailments, similar to the 69.2% figure for Greater Brisbane.
+Working-age residents have low chronic condition prevalence.
+The area has a higher proportion of seniors aged 65 and over at 26.1% (1,706 people), compared to 15.1% in Greater Brisbane.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health